Climdyn/LayerCake/documentation/source/files/general_information.rst

     make html

-You may need to install :code:`make` if it is not already present on your system.
+You may need to install `make <https://www.gnu.org/software/make/>`_ if it is not already present on your system.
 Once built, the documentation is available `here <../index.html>`_.

 Examples